krissvv/react-better-html/documentation/docs/getting-started/configuration.md

 The default assets used in the library are (More on the [Assets](../types/asset-config) type page):

 -  **`logo`** - The logo of the project (you can override it with your own logo)

+### Loaders

+There are no default loaders predetermined in the library.